Appsterdam/open/resources/WWLLSpeakersBrief.md

 ## Scheduling

-Scheduling for a lecture is done according to availability on a first come, first serve basis by the Speakers Bureau Coordinators: Matteo Manferdini (matteo@appsterdam.rs) and Eddy Oosterhuis (eddy@appsterdam.rs).
+Scheduling for a lecture is done according to availability on a first come, first serve basis by the Speakers Bureau Coordinators: Tara Ross (tara@appsterdam.rs) and Tina Yuan (tina@appsterdam.rs).
 If you need to reschedule your lecture, or have questions about the program, please contact them.

 ## Speaker Training